ruththomas/math_bot/README.md

 ### Getting started

 #### Github and Google api keys
+You will need keys and secrets for these services

+- Google API w/Google+ enabled
+- Github
+- SendGrid

-Add the following to your environment, then restart you OS
+Add the following to your environment, then restart your OS
 ```
  mathbot_oauth_google_clientId="your_id"
  mathbot_oauth_google_clientSecret="your_secret"
  mathbot_oauth_github_clientId="your_id"
  mathbot_oauth_github_clientSecret="your_secret"
+ mathbot_admin_custodianEmail="your_email"
 ```

+FYI - if you are using Intellij be sure to do a full restart of your system after you set theses env variables.

 #### Starting and build app